BANZUIGE/Mito-COI/README.md

 This is a non-redundant database based on NCBI that contains all eukaryotic mitochondria and COI genes.
 It contains almost all mitochondrial sequences and COI sequences as of _**December 2021**_.

-# The database components contained in this GitHub Repository
+# The database components provided by this GitHub Repository
  See pdf for the composition of the Venn diagram: venn.pdf
 * Mito-COI
   A non-redundant reference database of all mitochondrial and COI sequences for eukaryotes.